2019 Executive Team

 Hello Everyone!
 I'm currently in my third year of a Law and Commerce conjoint, majoring in Accounting and Information Systems.
 As your Social Officer for 2019, I’ll be helping ensure that you build valuable connections within our incredible community of old and new members, and get the most out of all BAP has to offer.

 Being involved with BAP has advanced my personal and professional development and I look forward to helping foster a culture of collaboration and growth so you take away as much from this experience as I did, and most importantly have fun doing it!

-Social Events Officer - Tatki Lo
+Service Events Officer - Tatki Lo

 My name is Tat Ki Lo currently studying accounting and law.
 As a BAP member that has taken part in many service events, I can say that service events can be fulfilling and show a commitment to the community.

 As service events officer I aim to organise service events that touch on professional development, commitment to community and a sense of purpose, a recent trend of service events in BAP have touched on these values such as Eat my Lunch, I aim to develop them further in this general direction.